Risk Factors Dashboard

 Conducting international operations subjects us to risks that we generally do not face in the U.S. These risks include:

-•political, social and economic instability abroad, terrorist attacks and security concerns;
+political, social and economic instability abroad, terrorist attacks, wars and other security concerns;

 Export controls and economic and trade sanctions laws could impair our ability to compete in international markets and subject us to liability if we are not in full compliance with applicable laws.